thomasschafer/tomschafer.com/blog_posts/bad-languages.md

 ---
-title: "Bad languages"
+title: "Bad programming languages"
 pubDate: 2024-05-05
 image:
   url: images/coding-in-coffee-shop.png
   alt: A young woman coding in a coffee shop
-description: TODO
+description: Some argue that there is no objective truth - only subjective beliefs.
+I will ignore this entirely and discuss the shortcomings of some languages I've used.
 ---

 Bertrand Russell said

-> *Language serves not only to express thought, but to make possible thoughts which could not exist without it.*
+> _Language serves not only to express thought, but to make possible thoughts which could not exist without it._

 While this was intended to describe the kind of languages we converse in, I think this applies equally to programming languages.
-A good programming language can help us develop and express (and make a machine execute) novel ideas elegantly and simply.
+A good programming language can help us develop and express (and make a machine execute) novel ideas elegantly and simply, guiding us down paths we may otherwise not have traveled.
 A bad language does the opposite, constraining our thoughts, bounding our creativity and tiring our fingers as we perform yet another null pointer check.

 To demonstrate this, I'm going to talk about a couple of languages I've worked with - in particular, Go and Ruby - and some issues I've encountered with them.
 This post makes no assertions about the objective merits of these languages: a language can be wonderfully productive in spite of its quirks.
-Indeed, while languages such as Haskell allow for the creation of beautiful abstrations to express complex transformations of data, there is no doubt that it cannot match Go and Ruby for expressing the idea of actually making money for a business.
+Indeed, while languages such as Haskell allow for the creation of beautiful abstractions to express complex transformations of data, there is no doubt that it cannot match Go and Ruby for expressing the idea of actually making money for a business.

 # Go

 Go is elegantly summed up by one of its creators, Rob Pike, as follows:

-> *Our programmers are Googlers, they’re not researchers.
+> _Our programmers are Googlers, they’re not researchers.
 They’re typically, fairly young, fresh out of school, probably learned Java, maybe learned C or C++, probably learned Python.
 They’re not capable of understanding a brilliant language but we want to use them to build good software.
-So, the language that we give them has to be easy for them to understand and easy to adopt.*
+So, the language that we give them has to be easy for them to understand and easy to adopt._

 This seems to be particularly condescending to Google employees, so perhaps it was with this in mind that he strapped an explosive to the underside of many data types routinely used in Go, to ensure that programmers are still forced to use some small part of their brain.
 I am, of course, talking about nil pointers here.
 If a variable in Haskell might be nil, the type checker will force you to handle this possibility: